Lane Thomas Preview, Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 3.98 team ERA ranks 11th across all league pitching staffs.
+- The Phillies' 4.01 team ERA ranks 11th among all league pitching staffs.

-- Phillies pitchers combine to allow 138 total home runs at a rate of 1.1 per game (to rank 13th in the league).

-- The right-hander's most recent appearance came on Wednesday, Aug.
-9 against the Washington Nationals, when he threw nine scoreless innings without allowing a hit.
+- The left-hander's most recent appearance was on Friday, Aug.
+11 against the Minnesota Twins, when he tossed six innings, surrendering two earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.